Terry Farrell (architect)

 Sir Terence Farrell (12 May 1938 – 28 September 2025) was a British architect and urban designer.

 In 1980, after working for 15 years in partnership with Nicholas Grimshaw, Farrell founded his own firm, Farrells.
 He established his reputation with three completed projects in London in the late 1980s: Embankment Place, 125 London Wall and the SIS Building.
-He created contextual urban design schemes, as well as works of postmodernism such as the MI6 Building.
+He created contextual urban design schemes, as well as works of postmodernism.
 In 1991, his practice opened an office in Hong Kong.
 In Asia his firm designed KK100 in Shenzhen and Guangzhou South railway station in Guangzhou.

 Early life and education

 Terence Farrell was born on 12 May 1938 in Sale, Cheshire.
 His maternal grandfather was born in Manchester to an Irish mother who had emigrated to England from Ireland to escape the Great Famine.
 He moved to Newcastle upon Tyne at a young age and attended St Cuthbert's Grammar School.
 He graduated with a degree in architecture from the Newcastle University School of Architecture, Planning and Landscape (then part of Durham University) in 1965, which was followed by a Masters in Urban Planning at the University of Pennsylvania in Philadelphia.